pydicom/deid/docs/getting-started.md

 What we want to do is inspect:

 ```
-deid inspect --help

-usage: deid inspect [-h] folder [folder ...]
+usage: deid inspect [-h] [--deid DEID] [--save] folder [folder ...]

 positional arguments:
   folder       input folder or single image.
-If not provided, test data will be
+If not provided, test data will
-              used.
+               be used.

 optional arguments:
   -h, --help   show this help message and exit
-  --deid DEID           deid file with preferences, if not specified, default
+  --deid DEID  deid file with preferences, if not specified, default used.
-                        used.
+  --save, -s   save result to output tab separated file.
 ```

 Let's run the command with test data (dicom cookies) and specify the deid in our examples folder: